Ree-m/Book-Finder/README.md

 This project was inspired by the repository APP IDEAS.To develop this web page, I used react and Google Books Api.

+To get a local copy up and running follow these simple steps.

 ### Prerequisites

 To use the software locally, you need

 * Npm or Yarn
 * React